Previous free webinars for members

 This was followed by a Q&A session.

-David Lammy MP is the Shadow Justice Secretary and led the Lammy review into the treatment and outcomes for Black And Minority Ethnic (BAME) people in the Criminal Justice System.
+David Lammy MP is the Shadow Justice Secretary and led the Lammy review into the treatment and outcomes of people from minoritised ethnic backgrounds in the Criminal Justice System.

-Dr Lade Smith and Dr Raj Mohan the RCPsych Presidential leads for Race and Equality will discuss with him the challenges to mental health and health inequalities faced by Black and Minority Ethnic people in Britain today.
+Dr Lade Smith and Dr Raj Mohan the RCPsych Presidential leads for Race and Equality will discuss with him the challenges to mental health and health inequalities faced by people from minoritised ethnic backgrounds in Britain today.

 This was followed by a Q&A session.